Microsoft Teams has emerged as a vital communication and collaboration platform for modern workplaces. As…

 Because support teams have dealt with similar issues before, they can reduce the mean time to resolution (MTTR).
 As a result, your entire network infrastructure will run smoothly, which can go a long way in improving DEX.

-Fewer technical problem means happier employees.
+Fewer technical problems means happier employees.
 According to a research paper by the University of Oxford’s Saïd Business School, a happy workforce showed a notable 13% increase in productivity.
 In addition, it also reduces absenteeism and increases employee retention.

 Increased ROI of Employee Experience and Low Financial Costs